a-darwish/memfd-examples/README.md

 Server creates a classic Unix domain socket, and waits for clients to connect.

-Upon a client connection, a memfd region is created and filled with a unique message.
-The file descriptor for this memory region is then passed to the client using unix sockets fd-passing mechanisms.
+Upon a client connection, server creates a memfd region and fill it with a unique message.
+The file descriptor for this memory region is then *sealed* and passed to the client using Unix domain sockets file-descriptor passing mechanisms.

+On the client side, upon connecting with the server, it recreives the passed memfd file descriptor.
+Afterwards, the client tries to break the `SHRINK`, `WRITE`, and `SEAL` memfd seals added by the server.

-The client can then read the message from the server, through the passed file descriptor, in a zero-copy and sealed manner.
+If everything goes as planned, the client can go and read the server-sent message by `mmap()`-ing the passed file descriptor.
+This form of communication is both zero-copy, and hopefully secure-enough, for zero-trust IPC applications.

 ### Requirements